voidism/LiTy/README.md

   - 🐢: >2.0
   - 🐌: <=2.0
 - We will show the statistics of the occurrence of each emoji when exiting the practice.
 - If you have a OpenAI API key, we can provide the explanation of the sentence via GPT-4o.
 The explanation will be shown after you submit your answer.
-The explanation will be in English in default.
-If you want to use the Chinese explanation, please specify `--lang zh`.
 Please run `pip install openai` to use this feature.
+The explanation will be in English by default.
+If you want to use explanation in other languages, please specify `--lang [language code]`.
+Currently, we only support English (`en`), Chinese (`zh`), Spanish (`es`) and French (`fr`) explanations, but you can add more languages by modifying the prompts in the code (see `gpt4o_prompts` in `dictate.py`).

 ## License